sdlzhd/hexo-deployer-cos/README.md

   secretKey: yourSecretKey
   bucket: yourBucket
   region: yourRegion
-  root: root #
-  exclude: # 上传会以本地文件为准
-    - a
-    - b
 ```

 You can get this information from your Tencent Cloud Console.

+Go to the [COS Object Storage Console](https://console.cloud.tencent.com/cos5) Create a bucket and get the Bucket (Bucket Name) and [Region](https://cloud.tencent.com/document/product/436/6224) (Region Name).
+Go to [Key Management Console](https://console.cloud.tencent.com/capi) Get your project SecretId and SecretKey.

 ## Release Notes

 ## Opinions & Suggestions

-You can commit your opinions and suggestions to Issues, or send mail to [sdlzhd@vip.qq.com](mailto:sdlzhd@vip.qq.com).
+You can commit your opinions and suggestions to Issues, or send mail to [sdlzhd@outlook.com](mailto:sdlzhd@outlook.com).

 ## License